linrongbin16/colorbox.nvim/README.md

 It allow you do any switches with:
   * Multiple policies: suffle playback, play in order, single cycle.
-  * Multiple timing: on startup, fixed interval, etc.
+  * Multiple timing: on startup, fixed interval, by filetype, etc.

 > Note:
 >